rustyconover/radio-scanner-analyzer/readme.md

-# Radio Scanner Streams input to Microprediction.org
+# Radio Scanner Streams for Microprediction.org

 There are many online radio scanners, they listen for activity on the fire, police, aviation or railroad frequencies